Likhon423/missile_command_clone/README.md

 </ul>

 <h2>Overview</h2>
-A game where you have to stop the incoming bombs from reaching the city
+A game where you have to stop the incoming bombs from reaching the city.
+You get 3 lives.
+Destroying a bomb adds 1 point to your score.
+Failing to destroy a bomb reduces life by 1.
+Game ends when you deplete all 3 lives.
+Game can be restarted by pressing "ENTER" or quit by pressing the "ESC" key.

 <img src="images/picture1.png" width="800"/>